anewjs/provider/README.md

 # DEPRECATED

-🔥🔥🔥 &nbsp; Use the new hooksimplementation.
+🔥🔥🔥 &nbsp; Use the new hooks implementation.
 See the [@anew/hooks](https://github.com/anewjs/hooks) package 🔥🔥🔥

 # `@anew/provider`